 Following Math 215 all students intending to concentrate in Pure Mathematics should elect Math 217 (Linear Algebra) rather than Math 216 (Introduction to Differential Equations).
-Math 216 is not intended for Pure Mathematics concentrators, who generally take Math 316 (Differential Equations) after completing Math 217.
+Math 216 is not

 III.
 The four elective courses must be chosen in consultation with an advisor to provide a cohesive program that explores an area of mathematics in some depth.
 There is a good deal of freedom here, but a random selection of courses may not satisfy this requirement.
 The courses should be chosen from the following list or have a course number of 600 or above.
 Math 289 is a repeatable 1-credit course and can be used to satisfy the elective requirement only if taken for a total of 3 credits.